ArduPilot/OctomapPlanner/readme.rst

 	sim_vehicle.py -v ArduCopter -f gazebo-iris

-Before launching the code you may want to edit a few parameters like start and goal location This can be done by editing the planner_params.yaml file inside config folder
+Before launching the code you may want to edit a few parameters like start and goal location This can be done by editing the planner_params.yaml file inside the config folder

 Finally, launch the planner code by executing this from the arduplanner folder